IowaDave/Thermistors/README.md

 All we have to do is to rename the values in that equation to fit our purposes.

-* Where the data sheet refers to the voltage being measured by the ADC as $V_{IN}$.
+* The data sheet refers to the voltage being measured by the ADC as $V_{IN}$.
 This is the same voltage that is being output by the voltage divider, which we are calling here $V_O$.
 They are two names for the same voltage because the output of the voltage divider is being supplied to the input pin of the ADC.
 * Likewise, the reference voltage named $V_{REF}$ in the data sheet is the same one we are calling $V_I$ because the circuit uses the same voltage also as the input to the voltage divider.
 * This article refers to the ADC measurement value as $M_{ADC}$, to distinguish it from the device that performs the measurement.